frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 -----------------------------------
 ```

-The kind reader should note that the times vary in a non-linear fashion and that, in all cases, for this problem, the dynamic programming version using tabulation was faster.
-Much is said about the performance of the Vector class compared to the Array class.
+The reader should note that the execution times vary non-linearly and, in all cases, for this problem, the dynamic programming version using tabulation was faster.
+There is much discussion about the performance of the Vector class compared to the Array class.

-`std::vector` is a template class and a C++-only construct implemented as a dynamic array.
-Vectors grow and shrink dynamically, automatically managing their memory, which is freed upon destruction.
-They can be passed to or returned from functions by value and can be copied or assigned, performing a deep copy of all stored elements.
-Unlike arrays, vectors do not decay to pointers, but you can explicitly get a pointer to their data using `&vec[0]`.
-Vectors maintain their size (number of elements currently stored) and capacity (number of elements that can be stored in the currently allocated block) along with the internal dynamic array.
-This internal array is allocated dynamically by the allocator specified in the template parameter, usually obtaining memory from the freestore (heap) independently of the object's actual allocation.
-Although this can make vectors less efficient than regular arrays for small, short-lived, local arrays, vectors do not require a default constructor for stored objects and are better integrated with the rest of the STL, providing `begin()`/`end()` methods and the usual STL typedefs.
-When reallocating, vectors copy (or move, in C++11) their objects.
+### Code 2: `std::array`

 `std::array` is a template class introduced in C++11, which provides a fixed-size array that is more integrated with the STL than traditional C-style arrays.
 Unlike `std::vector`, `std::array` does not manage its own memory dynamically; its size is fixed at compile-time, which makes it more efficient for cases where the array size is known in advance and does not change. `std::array` objects can be passed to and returned from functions, and they support copy and assignment operations.
 They provide the same `begin()`/`end()` methods as vectors, allowing for easy iteration and integration with other STL algorithms.
 One significant advantage of `std::array` over traditional arrays is that it encapsulates the array size within the type itself, eliminating the need for passing size information separately.
 Additionally, `std::array` provides member functions such as `size()`, which returns the number of elements in the array, enhancing safety and usability.
 However, since `std::array` has a fixed size, it does not offer the dynamic resizing capabilities of `std::vector`, making it less flexible in scenarios where the array size might need to change.